CarlyyyChen/learn-react/README.md

 ## Personal Information:

-Full Name: Enter Your Full Name
+Full Name: Huanyue Chen

+The updated codes are in branch 01222025

 ## Getting Started
 First, fork this repository and clone it to your local machine.